Assembling your view…

 Crunching costs, sorting signals, rendering insights.

-Here's the finding that keeps coming up in different analyses: Halifax stands out as the top-ranked city in this analysis.
-With a cost index of 95 and median income of $62,000, it offers below-average costs relative to the rest of Canada.
+Here's the finding that keeps coming up in different analyses: Halifax has a cost index of 100 — 6 points below the Canada national average of 106.
+Median income is $66,000 with rent at $1,720/month, putting the rent-to-income ratio at 31%.
 That's a strong position by any measure.

-On quality of life, Halifax leads with a composite score of 68/100 — reflecting its safety (68), healthcare (72), and walkability (72) metrics.
+On quality of life, Halifax scores a composite score of 67/100 — reflecting its safety (68), healthcare (72), and walkability (72) metrics.
 Pair that with the housing data, and the pattern sharpens. affordability and QoL don't always move in the same direction, and Canada is a good example of that tension.

-The country average QoL score is 63/100.
-Halifax leads with 68/100, reflecting its safety, healthcare access, walkability, and green space.
+The Nova Scotia region of average QoL score is 63/100.
+Halifax leads with 67/100, reflecting safety, healthcare access, walkability, and green space.

 Our index is benchmarked to 100 (national median).
 Sub-categories cover housing, food, transport, utilities, and healthcare.
 Data sources include Statistics Canada, CMHC, CRA.